laposa/onyx/README.markdown

 * templates/
 * var/

+To install follow docs/INSTALL procedure.
 At this time Onxshop is only optimised for Debian GNU/Linux operating system.
 You can [find Debian consultant](http://www.debian.org/consultants) near you and ask him to install Onxshop for you.

-For more information visit [onxshop.com](http://onxshop.com/).
+For more information visit [Onxshop.com](http://onxshop.com/).